-Use ICT with growing independence and to a greater degree to enhance (linguistic) knowledge and information seeking in intercultural and academic contexts.
+Use ICT more independently and to a greater degree to enhance (linguistic) knowledge and information seeking in intercultural and academic contexts.

-Find, process and produce information in English at IELTS level 6.
+Find, process and produce information in English to a greater degree and at a higher level with improving skills in English.

-Gain and enhance adaptability, independence and confidence, working with and relating to others.
+Gain and enhance adaptability, independence and confidence, working with and relating to others as empowered by the improving skills in English.